eiwuert/taxi/public/docs/source/index.md

     "success": false,
     "data": [
         {
-            "title": "You are already verfied",
+            "title": "You are already verified",
-            "detail": "You are verfied, there is no need for verify again.", "code": 500
+            "detail": "You are verified, there is no need for verify again.", "code": 500
         }
     ]